How CodeScene Differs From Traditional Code Analysis Tools

 CodeScene identifies and prioritizes technical debt based on how the organization works with the code.
 That is, CodeScene puts technical metrics into a business context.
 It’s a game changer as developers and managers can now prioritize technical debt using a shared model.

 The analysis is completely automated.
-CodeScene is able to prioritize a small part of your codebase – typically 1-4% – that points to the most likely return on any code quality investments.
-As such, CodeScene differs as its goal isn’t to give you detailed information on the whole codebase but to make the resulting information actionable:
+CodeScene prioritizes a small part of your codebase – typically 1-4% – that points to the most likely return on any code quality investments:

 There’s simply too much technical debt, and the business value from fixing it isn’t clear.
 But the paper continues:

-So CodeScene works well in practice for prioritization.
+So CodeScene works well in practice for prioritizing technical debt.
 But what about the impact of its reported issues?
-Additional research, this time from the University of Victoria’s code quality study, compared CodeScene to a market-leading static analysis tool and verified the reports by human inspection:
+Additional research, this time from the University of Victoria’s code quality study, compared CodeScene to SonarQube – a market-leading static analysis tool – and verified the results by human inspection:

 Explore More and try CodeScene